 - Steep the rice in 2 cups of distilled water for about 20 minutes stirring every 5 minutes or so.

-- Afterwards, strain the water into a bottle and set aside overnight.
+- Afterward, strain the water into a bottle and set it aside overnight.

 - Pour the rice water into a pan, cook until boiling then remove from the stove and allow to cool.

-- Add a few drops of your preferred essential oils such as ylang ylang or lavender essential oil.
+- Add a few drops of your preferred essential oils such as ylang ylang essential oil or lavender essential oil.
 You can also add 5 drops of vitamin E oil.

 Rice water should last up to a week when kept in the fridge.
-Always make a fresh batch afterwards.
+Always make a fresh batch afterward.

 How to Use Rice Water for Clearer Skin